nasa/earthdata-search/README.md

     DATABASE_URL=postgresql://USERNAME:PASSWORD@localhost:5432/edsc_dev npm run migrate up

-Optionally, we can run the migration locally and not within a deployed Lambda When deployed our database migrations run within Lambda due to the fact that in non-development environments our resources are not publicly accessible.
+Optionally, we can run the migration locally and not within a deployed Lambda.
+When deployed our database migrations run within Lambda due to the fact that in non-development environments our resources are not publicly accessible.
 To run the migrations you'll need to invoke the Lambda:

     serverless invoke local --function migrateDatabase